Per-Scholas-Org/MERN-TypeScript-7weeks/Week-4/Day-5/README.md

 ### *Optional* Stretch Goal

+0. Add JSDoc documentation.
+1. Add React PropTypes.
-1. Add a Proteins page with `['chicken', 'beef', 'pork', 'tofu', 'fish']`
+2. Add a Proteins page with `['chicken', 'beef', 'pork', 'tofu', 'fish']`
-2. Any other features that you wish to add!
+3. Any other features that you wish to add!

 ### *Optional* SUPER Stretch Goal
 1. Use Typescript
 2. Use redux with your project.

-3. Incorporate TDD with Jest and JSDoc into your project.
+3. Incorporate TDD with Jest.